pwall567/kjson-core/README.md

 the error, for example a [`JSONPointer`](https://github.com/pwall567/kjson-pointer) or a property name.
 When the key is provided, it will be appended to the message, as "`, at {key}`".

+Starting from version 8.1 of this library, `JSONException` has been extracted to a separate library &ndash;
+[`kjson-exception`](https://github.com/pwall567/kjson-exception) &ndash; so that it may be included in other projects independent from this library

 ### `JSONTypeException`

 A common error case arises when a `JSONValue` is found to be of the wrong type, for example, when a `JSONArray` is